mathew – Bass, vocals

 Barry started playing guitar and keys in the early ’90s, closely followed by the harmonica after he heard one played in the Doctor Who episode “The Happiness Patrol”.
 He worked up his chops playing a lot of classic blues by artists such as the Muddy Waters Band and Howlin’ Wolf, mixed in with a healthy dose of ’60s, ’70s and ’90s pop/rock.

-Barry plays Fender Jaguar and Gibson Les Paul guitars, Seydel and Hohner harmonicas, and a Roland V-Combo organ.
-He has taken lessons and workshops with some of the best harmonica teachers in the UK and USA including Richard Taylor, Adam Glasser, Adam Gussow, Jason Ricci, Annie Raines, and Joe Felisko.
+Barry plays Fender, Gretsch and Martin guitars, a Roland V-Combo Organ, and Hohner and Seydel harmonicas.
+He has taken lessons and attended workshops with some of the best harmonica teachers in the UK and USA.

-Barry has many years experience playing at blues and folk/acoustic clubs, and leads a kirtan mantra band which has been playing yoga festivals and concerts for over a decade.
-He is a trustee of the charity HarmonicaUK, teaches yoga classes online and in Launceston, and drives an old almond green classic Mini Cooper.
+Barry has many years experience playing at blues clubs, folk/acoustic clubs, and festivals.
+He is a trustee of the charity HarmonicaUK, teaches yoga classes, and drives an old almond green classic Mini Cooper.

 mark – drums, vocals